 Opening/spin-off/merger of a firm

-CPAs, whether self-employed, consultants or contract employees, who wish to offer services to third parties included in the practice of the CPA profession as set out in section 4 of the CPA Act, or who wish to change the structure of their firm (spin-off or merger), must inform the Order by updating their professional information in their online file.
+Whether you are self-employed, consultant or contract employee, if you wish to offer services to third parties included in the practice of the CPA profession as set out in section 4 of the CPA Act, or wish to change the structure of you firm (spin-off or merger), you must inform the Order by updating your professional information in you online file.